Understanding Life Insurance Policy Lapse

 What Happens When a Life Insurance Policy Lapses?

 3. Increased Premiums: If a lapsed policy is reinstated or the policyholder purchases a new policy, the premiums might be higher.
-Insurance premiums generally increase with age, and new health issues can also result in higher rates.
+Insurance premiums generally increase with age, and new health issues can result in higher rates.

 4. Loss of Policy Benefits: Some insurance policies include riders or added benefits (like an accidental death benefit or waiver of premium rider).
 A lapse can lead to the loss of these additional benefits.